Audio File Version Control: Why You Need It & How It Works

 - Compare different versions side-by-side

 If you’ve used Git for code, Google Docs revision history, or Dropbox file versioning, you already know the concept.
-Audio-specific version control goes further:
+Audio-specific version control goes further with playback and comparison built in, timestamped comments on specific versions, lossless storage, and version annotations so you know what changed.

 Software developers have used version control (Git) for decades.
 Writers use it in Google Docs.
 But audio professionals?
 Most are still doing filename_v2_FINAL_revised.wav.